La Salle Forum Invitational

 I am a new parent judge, thus I’d appreciate a clear presentation of your argument, signposting, and respect for your opponent.
 Please speak slowly and do not use jargon or assume that I have topic knowledge.
 Thank you and have fun!

 Please do your best to state your definitions for the resolution.
 I've had it happen a couple of times where definitions weren't clear and it became a messy debate.
 I'm okay with definition debates where a definition in the resolution would significantly change or affect the way a resolution is interpreted.
 However, if they are excessively nitpicky and wouldn't significantly impact things, please try to avoid it.
-While definitions are important and should to an extent be debated, the contentions and those impacts are what should really matter.
+While definitions are important and should to an extent be debated, the framework, contentions and those impacts I believe should be the meat of the debate when possible.

 I'm okay with speaking fast/spreading to an extent.
 Just be sure you are speaking clearly and loudly enough that we can hear you.
 Please do your best not to mumble.